Quante Volte Lyrics in English Vasco Rossi

 That tomorrow will be

-It will be different and then
+Will be different and then

 Who knows?

-How many times I thought in life
+How many times I've thought in life

-I can do it even without you
+I can even manage without you

-Then I woke up all sweaty
+Then I'd wake up all sweaty

-Without life, what?
+Without life, huh?

-How many times I pretended nothing happened
+How many times I acted like nothing

-But I understood, yes
+But I understood, yeah

-How many times troubles have come
+How many times trouble came

-I don't want to live anymore
+I don't wanna live anymore

-Just to keep someone company
+Just to keep somebody company

-I don't want to laugh anymore
+I don't wanna laugh anymore

-I don't have fun anymore and it's my fault
+I'm not having fun anymore and it's my fault

 I don't feel like believing